opencaesar/oml-tutorials/tutorial1.md

     <img src="assets/tutorial1/Failure-Dialog.png" width="100%"/>

 1. In the [=Model Explorer view=], right click on the `tutorial1` project and choose *Refresh*.
 Then, navigate to file `orial1/build/reports/reasoning.xml` and double click on it.
-The file opens in the `Junit` view showing the problem as an inconsistency (on the left), and providing an explanation for it (on the right).
+The file opens in the `Junit` view showing the problem as an inconsistency (on the left) and providing an explanation for it (on the right).

    <video width="100%" style="border:1px groove black;" controls>
      <source src="assets/tutorial1/Inspect-Inconsistency.mov"/>